 Children develop their creativity by exploring visual, tactile and sensory activities, mediums and experiences.
 From the early years, children begin to investigate and understand and use basic skills, mark making, colour, shape, space, pattern and texture to represent their ideas.
 They begin to communicate likes and dislikes, making choices and exploring skills inside and outside the classroom.
 Children also explore and learn about art, design and technology both 2D and 3D, developing ideas, investigating and making before beginning to evaluate their work.
 They explore a range of common mediums, materials and tools.
 They also explore familiar products and how they work.

 Kitchen Science Technology is enjoyed by all Northway children and is a very creative, cross curricular, technology subject helping to develop life skills.
 As the children develop their creative skills through more imaginative, creative and complex activities, they build on and improve their skills and techniques.
 They also explore and appreciate the art and design of other cultures and the work of famous artists.
 Museum/art gallery visits and artistʼs workshops, encourage the children to be confident in using visual and tactile elements/ mediums, materials and processes, working with others, to communicating what they see, think about, design and make.
-We have a successful annual Creativity Week involving all the children, pupils art work is displayed in our Northway ʻArt Galleryʼ, all the children contribute to an annual Big Picture artistic piece and we have been involved in 3 art projects over the last 3 years.
-The latest one is based on movement and will be exhibited on the 29th March at the Tate, together with another 25 schools across the UK.
-We have also entered 4 original pieces of our artwork into the Hoffmann Foundation for Autism Competition and Exhibition 2019 and they are exhibited at the Compton Gallery at Bruce Castle until Mid May 2019.
+We have a successful annual Creativity Week involving all the children, pupils art work is displayed in our Northway ʻArt Galleryʼ, all the children contribute to an annual Big Picture artistic piece and we have been involved in many art projects over the last few years with A New Direction and the Tate Modern.

-The children have art club every week where they discover and create wonderful art.
-Their artwork is displayed in our school gallery and it has become very popular at Northway, as visitors, parents and Friends of Northway have shown a great passion for our art and have bought lot of this art for their own homes.
+Pupils artwork is displayed in our school gallery, and it has become very popular at Northway, as visitors, parents and Friends of Northway have shown a great passion for our art and have bought pieces for their own homes!
 Our work can also be viewed and bought online which helps us to buy new resources for our children.
 To link our art to the community we will be opening a public Northway Outdoor Gallery very soon.

 We believe that music can help concentration, memory and learning as well as being a way for pupils to express themselves and to collaborate with their peers; so at Northway, music is an integral part of school life.
 It is not only taught as a discreet subject but is used throughout the day as a basis for many lessons.
 We use music to engage, to motivate, to aid relaxation and to make sure lessons are fun.
 Music lessons are taught in classes, in small groups, on a 1:1 basis and in inter-class groups.
 In these sessions the children have opportunity to explore instruments and their voice, to create and experiment with sound, to perform and to listen to a wide variety of music.
 We use the eight elements of music to help move through lessons; these are tone, pitch, duration, tempo, dynamics, texture, structure and silence.
 All pupils are given access to music and we have a variety of instruments and accessible technology to ensure that every child can take part, no matter their ability.
 We have visits from musicians throughout the school year, who perform a variety of musical styles for the children to experience and enjoy; such as African drumming, flamenco and classical.
 We also have a fantastic choir, who meet every Thursday lunchtime and who perform at all our school shows as well as in some assemblies.